Hostýn

-Hostýn (or Svatý Hostýn, i.e. Saint Hostýn) is a hill in Chvalčov in the Zlín Region of the Czech Republic.
+Hostýn (or Svatý Hostýn, i.e. Saint Hostýn) is a hill in the territory of Chvalčov in the Zlín Region of the Czech Republic.
 It is part of the Hostýn-Vsetín Mountains and has an elevation of 735 m.
 It is an important Marian place of pilgrimage.
 The pilgrimage comes from a legend that describes a miracle made by the Virgin Mary.

 Legend

 According to a traditional legend, first recorded in 1665 by the writer Bohuslav Balbín in his work Diva Montis Sancti, during the disastrous raid of the "Tartars" in the 13th century, people who were seeking asylum here lacked water and they prayed Mary for help.
 It is said that a stream of water came out of the ground and a powerful storm forced Tatars to retreat.